View Space: Learning Representation across Arbitrary Graphs: Introduction

 \section{Introduction}

 Foundation models in \ac{NLP} and \ac{CV} have transformed how models are built and shared across datasets \citep{brown2020language, kolesnikov2020big, radford2021clip, touvron2023llama}.
 The common approach is to pretrain a backbone encoder on large-scale corpora and then adapt it to smaller datasets with lightweight, per-dataset predictors \citep{he2016deep, devlin2019bert}.
-This strategy is especially effective when labeled data is scarce, as it leverages transferable knowledge accumulated during pretraining.
+This strategy enables cross-dataset inference without retraining the backbone, reducing costly per-dataset training and optimization while leveraging knowledge transferred from pretraining.

-\revised{This paradigm is possible because models in these domains are trained and inferred on standardized input formats.} In \ac{NLP}, a tokenization process maps arbitrary text into embeddings from a shared vocabulary \citep{sennrich2015neural, vaswani2017attention}.
-In \ac{CV}, images can be resized or patchified to a fixed resolution without semantic loss \citep{krizhevsky2012imagenet, dosovitskiy2021an}. \revised{These conventions create a common representation space across datasets---tokens or pixels---enabling trained models to perform inference on unseen datasets directly, without any training.}
+This paradigm is possible because models in these domains are trained and inferred on standardized input formats.
+In \ac{NLP}, a tokenization maps arbitrary text into embeddings from a shared vocabulary \citep{sennrich2015neural, vaswani2017attention}.
+In \ac{CV}, images can be resized or patchified to a fixed resolution without semantic loss \citep{krizhevsky2012imagenet, dosovitskiy2021an}.
+These conventions create a common representation space across datasets---tokens or pixels---enabling trained models to perform inference on unseen datasets directly, without any training.

-Unlike text or images, graph-structured data such as social networks, molecular graphs, or knowledge graphs resist standardization into a fixed input format: both topology (numbers of nodes and edges) and feature specifications vary across graphs \citep{ribeiro2017struc2vec, Pei2020Geom-GCN:, platonov2023a}. \revised{ Accordingly, designing a single graph model that can perform inference on previously unseen graphs is a non-trivial challenge. \acp{GNN} address the variability in graph size by modeling graphs as node sets equipped with a connectivity structure and performing message passing over this structure \citep{kipf2017semisupervised, hamilton2017inductive}.
-Building on this, many works pursue stronger structural generalization, aiming to enhance a model’s ability to operate on graphs with unseen connectivity patterns such as from homophily to heterophily (or vice versa) \citep{zeng2019graphsaint, qu2022neural, zhao2023graphglow, canturk2024graph}. }

-\revised{ Despite recent advances on inductive applications for topology, inductive learning over arbitrary feature spaces remains under-explored.
-Most existing methods either assume a shared feature space across datasets or operate without node features.
-This is because almost all deep learning models, including \acp{GNN}, rely on feature transformations that assume a single, fixed feature space observed during training, making them difficult to apply to graphs with incompatible feature spaces.
-Recent work \citep{zhaofully} defined this broader inductive generalization as \emph{fully inductive} learning and introduced the first model capable of handling both arbitrary graph sizes and feature spaces.
-While novel, its architecture learns how to attend linear predictions rather than processing or transforming the graph itself, which limits its ability to serve as a representation function. }